Dr Alastair Hick

 David's experiences have given him an understanding of the issues facing scientists in our major research institutions and the processes needed to take early stage, high-risk technologies from the bench to the market place.

-Maria is the Patent Manager within the Industry Engagement and Commercialisation Group at Monash University.
+Maria is the Patent Manager within Monash Innovation at Monash University.

 Maria is a registered Patent and Trade Marks Attorney.
 She has been involved in intellectual property (IP) management for a number of years, firstly at the Austin Research Institute in Melbourne, followed by three years as IP Manager at the Burnet Institute.
 She has also managed the IP portfolios for a number of smaller biotech investment companies, including Xenotrans Ltd, IgAvax Pty Ltd and 4G Vaccines Ltd.